firstdraft/appdev-lessons/lessons/some-more-ruby-methods.md

-## Addendum: Some more Ruby methods
+## Some more Ruby methods

-Here are some more Ruby methods that we didn't cover in the chapters, but which will likely come in handy in some of the Ruby Gym exercises.
-Of course, many of these are also collected in [The One Ruby Reference](https://chapters.firstdraft.com/chapters/774){:target="_blank"}.
+Here are some more Ruby methods that we didn't cover in the previous sections, but which will likely come in handy in some of the Ruby Gym exercises.
+Of course, these are also collected in [The One Ruby Reference](https://learn.firstdraft.com/lessons/33){:target="_blank"} for quick reference.

 ### More String